 Retiring abroad on Social Security within the European Union

-Retiring abroad on Social Security in one of the EU countries, and also in Switzerland, Liechtenstein, Norway or Iceland, the contributions to the various national schemes will be added to the UK contributions.
+When retiring abroad on Social Security in one of the EU countries, such as France, but also in Switzerland, Liechtenstein, Norway or Iceland, the contributions to the various national schemes will be added to the UK contributions.

 In this case, expatriation and retirement are easily compatible, even if one must take into account the fact that the legislation of each country in terms of minimum age and contributions will apply: if you have contributed in a country where the legal retirement age is higher than in the UK, you may: